 INTP vs INFP

 The INFP personality type (also known as The Mediator) is reserved, imaginative, and intensely emotional.
-INFPs are among the most idealistic of the sixteen MBTI personality types, and they’re much more enchanted with what could be rather than what is.
+INFPs are among the most idealistic of the 16 personality types, and they’re much more enchanted with what could be rather than what is.
 Guided by Introverted Feeling as their Dominant cognitive function, INFPs are very aware of their own emotions and personal values.
 They’re on a lifelong search for meaning and authenticity, crafting a unique life philosophy rather than conforming to expectations.
 Despite seeming private and distant from afar, they feel everything deeply.
 They tend to reveal their colorful inner life only to people that they’re close to or through creating works of art.

 Because of this, they have their own ways of channeling their Extroverted Intuition, which is the Auxiliary function for both of these personality types.
 INTPs gather theoretical, systematic knowledge.
 Their Extroverted Intuition helps them to create various mental models and imagine how these apply to specific examples.
 In comparison, INFPs gather knowledge about human nature.
 They use Extroverted Intuition to see the potential in people and to derive personal meaning from countless events.

-As you can see, INTPs have unique personality traits compared to other Myers-Briggs types, and they’re mainly drawn to like-minded people.
+As you can see, INTPs have unique personality traits compared to other personality types, and they’re mainly drawn to like-minded people.
 Although INTPs may gravitate towards personality types that are similar to them, other types can balance them out more and help them expand their perspective.
-We have the perfect article if you want to learn more about the potential relationships that INTPs can have with each MBTI type (in terms of a romantic relationship, friendship, and workplace relationship)
+We have the perfect article if you want to learn more about the potential relationships that INTPs can have with each personality type (in terms of a romantic relationship, friendship, and workplace relationship)